awsdocs/aws-launch-wizard-user-guide/doc_source/how-launch-wizard-sap-works.md

 + Security groups that you create

 These resources must be verified manually to ensure that they are not being used by other systems in the landscape\.
 They must then be manually deleted from either the Amazon Elastic File System or Amazon EC2 consoles, or using APIs\.

+### Default Quotas<a name="launch-wizard-sap-default-quotas"></a>

+To view the default quotas for AWS Launch Wizard, see [AWS Launch Wizard Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/launchwizard.html)\.

+### AWS Regions and Endpoints<a name="launch-wizard-sap-regions-endpoints"></a>

+To view the service endpoints for AWS Launch Wizard, see [AWS Launch Wizard Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/launchwizard.html)\.